-The previous actuarial valuation report, as at 30 June 2016, was prepared by Matthew Burgess, FNZSA, FIAA, of Russell Investments Employee Benefits Pty Ltd and dated 8 December 2016.
+The previous actuarial report, as at 30 June 2017, was prepared by Matthew Burgess FNZSA, FIAA, of Towers Watson Australia Pty Ltd and dated 10 November 2017.

 The requirement for actuarial valuations of the Government Superannuation Fund (the Fund) is set out under Section 94 of the Government Superannuation Fund Act 1956 (the Act).
 This states that the Authority must obtain an actuarial report that examines the financial position of the Fund as at dates determined by the Minister of Finance but no more than three years apart.